 Only a return to spiritual values as a starting point for living can save present-day humanity.
 Although we cannot conquer ourselves overnight, we can, inadequate as we may sometimes feel, make ourselves instruments for the passing on of divine wisdom as old as the hills, thus inspiring people to change their lives and helping them to a recognition of their divine nature.
 With an understanding of and acceptance that "man cannot live by bread alone," our task is to play our part in rebuilding the world and transforming it so that spiritual values play a more prominent role.

-(Reprinted from Sunrise magazine, August/September 1994.
+(From Sunrise magazine, August/September 1994.
 Copyright © 1994 by Theosophical University Press; condensed from a lecture given March 7,1992, Liverpool, England, at the William Quan Judge Branch of The Theosophical Society, Pasadena.)